The lecture is designed to acquaint a student with:

 Type of course

-After completing the lecture a student:
+After completing the course (lectures and exercises) a student:

 Information on level of this course, year of study and semester when the course unit is delivered, types and amount of class hours - can be found in course structure diagrams of apropriate study programmes.
 This course is related to the following study programmes: